BMO-0/Home-Lab-/Documentation/06-Organizational-Units.md

 1.Click tools on the server manager.
 2.Click Active Directory User and Computer .
-3.On project.local create Created the following Security groups OUs: IT, HR, Finance, Sales, Computers, Servers, Project.
+3.On project.local create Created the following  groups OUs: IT, HR, Finance, Sales, Computers, Servers, Project.

 ----